 Once you have these two documents, you’re ready to come to Italy and get married.

-If one of the spouses is resident in Italy, public marriage banns need to be published for 15 consecutive days.
-Only after that you can get married.
+Please also note that if one of the spouses is resident in Italy, public banns of marriage need to be published for 12 consecutive days.

 In case neither of you are resident in Italy, no marriage banns will be needed.
 So it will be faster and simple.
 You will only need to make a sworn declaration before the town hall official one or two days prior the wedding date.